akexorcist/photo-picker-challenge/README.md

 * **If you can code a bit but don't work in this field**: My career is starting to shake due to the AI era.
 * **If you've never coded before, just Generative AI user**: Goodbye to my career.

+## Why am I so confident?

+Because writing UI tests on Android is one of the topics with very little information available on the internet.
+Although there are good libraries like Kakao or Kaspresso that are commonly used, they further reduce the amount of information available on the internet.

+This lack of information makes it difficult for Generative AI, which learns from internet data, to provide advice on issues that arise from writing UI tests on Android.

 ## License
 See [Apache License 2.0](./LICENSE)